-Three comprehensive programs are offered to assist and familiarize first year students with their educational and social adjustment during their first year at Bentley University: summer orientation, first week, and the first year seminar.
+Two comprehensive programs are offered to assist and familiarize first year students with their educational and social adjustment during their first year at Bentley University: Orientation and the First Year Seminar.

 First Year Seminar

-The first year seminar is a mandatory one-credit course for all first year students that is taught by a professional staff member along with an upper-class student.
-The seminar utilizes classroom discussions, informational sessions, and readings that focus on issues relevant to the first year experience.
+The first year seminar is a mandatory one-credit course for all first year students that is co-taught by a faculty member along with an upper-class student.
+The seminar utilizes classroom discussions, informational sessions, and readings that focus on issues relevant to academic success at Bentley.
 Course requirements include mandatory attendance at informational sessions, participation in small group discussions and a culminating journal reflecting on one’s personal experience and development during the fall semester.
-Each seminar class will have an assigned faculty member to serve as the academic advisor for the students in that class.
-Students will be required to meet individually with their adviser to discuss and select their spring classes.
+Each faculty member will serve as the academic advisor for the students in that class for their first year at Bentley.
+Students will be required to meet individually with their advisor to discuss and select their spring classes.

-For more information on First Year Programs, contact Gerry Stenerson, Associate Dean for First Year Programs, firstname.lastname@example.org, 781/891-2597.
+For more information on First Year Programs, contact PJ Dickson, Director, Educational Support Technology and First Year Academic Programs, email@example.com, 781.891.2898.